 On June 17, 2020, a wholly-owned subsidiary of the Company acquired Productora de Software S.A.S. ("PSL") pursuant to the terms of a Stock Purchase Agreement.
 PSL is based in Medellin, Colombia, with additional locations in Bogota and Cali, Colombia.
 The acquisition of PSL strengthens the Company's global delivery capabilities, enhancing its nearshore systems and custom software application development, testing, and ongoing support for customers.
 PSL added more than 600 skilled professionals and strategic client relationships with customers across several industries.
-Refer to Note 9, Business Combinations, for additional information on the acquisition.
+Refer to Note 9, Business Combinations, in the Notes to Interim Condensed Consolidated Financial Statements for additional information on the acquisition.